cetic/cooja-radiologger-headless/README.md

 graphical Radio Logger.
 It allows to generate PCAPs while executing COOJA from the command line with the -nogui option.

+Note the Cooja API has been modified between Contiki 3.0 and the current contiki, if you are using Contiki 3.0, please select the tag ['contiki-3.0'](https://github.com/cetic/cooja-radiologger-headless/tree/contiki-3.0)

 To install this plugin in COOJA:

 1. (optional, recommended) Copy the 'cooja-radiologger-headless' folder to your COOJA apps folder.